ybirdinc/criticalCSSExtractor/README.md

 </head>
 ```

+The rest of the CSS files should be linked after page load finishes.

 ## How to extract Critical CSS

 With this script you can extract Critical CSS of the given URL and then save it in unminified and minified CSS files.